Warning - This Vacancy is now Closed!

 Information about the school

-Our aim is to complement and work alongside existing providers in the area, to ensure that the needs and aspirations of all learning difficulties and disabilities (LLDD) young people can be met locally.
-Our learners travel to the College from West Kent, other areas of Kent, Bromley, and East Sussex.
+Our aim is to complement and work alongside existing providers in the area to ensure that the needs and aspirations of all young people with learning difficulties and disabilities (LLDD) can be met locally.
+Our learners travel to College from within Kent and surrounding authorities.

 We work closely with a number of employers and other organisations to ensure that the skills, knowledge and understanding gained in college are applied in the “real world” so that every learner makes clear progress and develops into a young person who is respected and valued in their community and is confident and able to contribute fully.
 On leaving The Oaks our young people will gain employment, further training or meaningful volunteering roles and be able to live their life more independently – with less dependency on others as they continue to develop, mature and thrive.

-Our vision is to give all of our young adults opportunities to discover ways of learning that engage them and enable them to gain new skills, knowledge and behaviours that develop them, and lead to them each being exceptionally well prepared for their next steps into adulthood and a positive, meaningful and productive long term future
+Our vision is to give all of our young adults opportunities to discover ways of learning that engage them and enable them to gain new skills and knowledge.
+We strive to ensure every learner is exceptionally well prepared to live a positive, meaningful and productive long term future.

 Job Contact Information